sudheerj/javascript-interview-questions/README.md

 217. ### How do you define property on Object constructor

-     The Object.defineProperty() static method is used to define a new property directly on an object, or modifies an existing property on an object, and returns the object.
+     The Object.defineProperty() static method is used to define a new property directly on an object, or modify an existing property on an object, and returns the object.
 Let's see an example to know how to define property,

      ```javascript
      const newObject = {};